rajgoel/course-scientific-programming/03-lecture/slides.md

 > [!NOTE]
-> To guarantee contiguous block of memory, a removal of an element may require to move the memory location of many elements.
+> To guarantee contiguous block of memory, a removal of an element may require to **move the memory location of many elements**.

 ---